margaretmf/margaretmf.github.io/readinglist.md

 * The Skeletons in God's Closet
 * Bobby Braddock: A Life on Nashville’s Music Row (Co-published with the Country Music Foundation Press)
 * Songwriter's Journal (Diary, Notebook)
+* Shiism and Politics in the Middle East
+* Transnational Shia Politics: Religious and Political Networks in the Gulf
+* To Be an Arab in Israel
 * Bipolar Faith: A Black Woman's Journey with Depression and Faith by Monica A. Coleman
 * Popular Lyric Writing: 10 Steps to Effective Storytelling by Andrea Stolpe
 * Nashville Songwriter: The Inside Stories Behind Country Music's Greatest Hits